treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 Always include newlines/vertical space:

-* before `AND` or `OR`
 * after semicolons to separate queries for easier reading
-* after each keyword definition
+* after each `VALUE` group in an `INSERT` statement
-* after a comma when separating multiple columns into logical groups
 * to separate code into related sections, which helps to ease the readability of large chunks of code.

-Keeping all the keywords aligned to the righthand side and the values left aligned creates a uniform gap down the middle of query.
-It makes it much easier to scan the query definition over quickly too.
+Always on their own line:
+* Data manipulation statements should have every clause keyword on a line of its own unless performing extremely simple statements.
+Examples of the clause keywords are `SELECT`, `DELETE`, `UPDATE`, `FROM`, `WHERE`, `HAVING`, `GROUP BY`, `ORDER BY`, `LIMIT`.
+An example of a simple single line statements `SELECT COUNT(*) as student_count FROM STUDENTS WHERE graduated = 0;`
+* Every field being selected, updated, grouped on or limted by in the query should be on their own line.
+Unless involved in a functional operation such as an `IF()`, `CASE`, `COALESCE()` ... etc. which require additional fields to function
+* `AND` and `OR` should appear on their own lines

 ```sql
 INSERT INTO albums (title, release_date, recording_date)